Kong/unirest-java/UPGRADE_GUIDE.md

 * Custom HostNameVerifier is no longer supported.
 * Socket timeout is no longer set independent of connection timeout and has been removed
 * There are no longer any monitoring threads to shut down, as such, all close methods and the registering of shutdown hooks have been removed.
+* Using system props for proxy settings is false by default (was true in previous versions)

 ## Upgrading to Unirest 3.0
 The primary difference in Unirest 3 is that the org.json dependency has been replaced by a clean-room implementation of org.json's interface using Google Gson as the engine.